charleskoffler/clprolf/simol_framework/README.md

-The simol framework for Java
+The simol framework for Java, and the simol framework for C#

 2023/11/28

 The sources of the simol annotation framework for java, are placed in the simol compiler sources, in the org.simol.simolframework.java namespace.

+The sources of the simol C# framework, are in the simol_framework folder, as a C# project, named SimolCsharpFramework.

-History of the versions
+History of the versions of the simol java framework

 1.0	20231128	Added @Nature and @Contracts.
 1.1 20231130	Correction on @Prevent_missing_collision.
 1.2 20231216  Added @One_at_a_time, @Turn_monitor, and @For_every_thread

+History of the versions of the simol C# framework

+1.0 20240106